basbuijse/train-arrival-time-estimator/README.md

 # Deep Train Arrival Time Estimator

-In this repo code is provided with which train arrival times can be predicted.
+An implementation of a predicting model for train arrival times at levelcrossings using deep learning